 Essentially, the researchers recognize that this isn’t a concluding study, but a starting point for us to go from—and hopefully use to promote further understanding of online learning.

 Becoming an online tutor is a great way to both pursue your passion for teaching while leaning into the huge demand for combatting learning losses.
-At My Private Professor, we are always looking to meet prospective tutors who can help us achieve one of our goals: maximizing our impact on students.
+At My Private Professor, we are always looking to meet prospective tutors who can help us achieve our goal of maximizing student impact.

-While we are always looking to meet prospective tutors who can help us maximize student impact, My Private Professor also partners with different companies, non-profits, and educational institutions to provide our tutoring services and continue to help students reduce learning loss and achieve their potential.
+While we are always looking to meet prospective tutors who can help us maximize student impact, My Private Professor also partners with different companies, non-profits, and educational institutions to provide our tutoring services and continue helping students mitigate learning losses and achieve their potential.